Abbey of Regina Laudis: Later history

 On May 13, 2001, Mother David Serna, O.S.B., prioress of the abbey, became the second Abbess of Regina Laudis.

 On February 1, 2015, Lucia Kuppens, O.S.B., was elected the Third Abbess of the Abbey of Regina Laudis.
 Kuppens is a student and lover of Shakespeare with a Ph.D. in English from Yale University.
 She has been coordinator of the Monastic Studies and Monastic Internship Programs of the abbey for almost thirty years.
 She has always insisted that intellectual life be grounded in the practicals of everyday incarnational life.
 She has been Cellarer of the Abbey, responsible for the maintenance of the Abbey property and buildings since 2001.
 Her day to day experience of our growing community trying to live within inadequate space and facilities, inspired her to propose our New Horizons renovation project for which she is Monastic Project Manager.
 Abbess Emerita David Serna has long acknowledged Mother Lucia's "comprehensive vision" which has predilected her now as "Mother Abbess" to lead Regina Laudis into the future.

-The community is known for its commitment to the arts, most notably in the performance of Gregorian Chant.
+The community is known for its commitment to the arts, including in the performance of Gregorian Chant.
 Because of the acting background of Mother Dolores Hart, O.S.B., the abbey now sponsors annual summer theatre productions.

 Hart has worked with fellow artists, including James and Dawn Douglas, to found The Act Association, a group that performs at The Gary-The Olivia Theater, an open-air venue which seats about 200 people.
 The theater was built in 1982 with the help of actress Patricia Neal.
 Productions have included plays by Shakespeare, Sartre, opera and musical reviews.
 Patricia Neal and James Douglas appeared in Love Letters in 1999.

 The Abbey is also home to Sister Noella Marcellino, O.S.B., an artisanal cheese maker with a doctorate in microbiology, who has specialized in the study of cheese.
 She was featured in the PBS Documentary The Cheese Nun.

 Mother and Subprioress Maria Immaculata Matarese also lives in the Abbey; she is a lawyer and had served in the Connecticut House of Representatives.

 Another longtime member of the Regina Laudis community, Mother Jerome von Nagel Mussayassul (1908-2006), was a noted poet and translator who had been a German baroness and an artist's wife before joining the Abbey.